30 photos from Sunday's Spokane protest of Trump's executive orders against refugees

 -

-A protester with a "George Soros PAID me to be here" sign either alluding to, or mocking, the claims that billionaire George Soros was paying Trump protesters.
+Kristy White holds a "George Soros PAID me to be here" mocking claims that billionaire George Soros was paying anti-Trump protesters.
 PolitiFact gave these claims a "Pants on Fire" rating last week.

 click to enlarge